Why anyone and everyone can benefit from whichever technique you use.

 What Techniques Are Out There?

-Meditation is really a blanket term for the many different ways to enable a relaxed state of being.
+Meditation is a blanket term for the many different ways to enable a relaxed state of being.
 Still, whichever technique appeals to you is usually because of having the shared goal of inner peace.

 However, the list of literally hundreds of different meditation techniques, at first glance, appears to be extremely long.